-Correctional Health Services' staff administered zero (0) Vivitrol in the third quarter of 2024.
+Correctional Health Services' staff administered zero (0) Vivitrol in the fourth quarter of 2024.
 There was no change from the previous quarter.
-A total of twelve (12) AB 109 inmates were either hospitalized or treated in the Emergency Department.
-This was equal to twelve (12) the previous quarter.
+A total of thirteen (13) AB 109 inmates were either hospitalized or treated in the Emergency Department.
+This was an increase of one from twelve (12) the previous quarter.